 Snails are great pets to keep and once you start getting into them, they can be quite addictive!
+They do not take up much space, they make virtually no noise and there is no pet hair to hoover up which makes them perfect for someone with allergies.

 There are so many different species, all over the world, each with their individual likes & dislikes...
 Some eat only plants, some are carnivorous.
 Some are only 2mm in shell length, others can get to over 12 inches.
 Some have amazing shell patterns & colours, others have a plain coloured shell but beautiful body colours / markings.